RaspberryPiFoundation/picozero/docs/gettingstarted.rst

 Use the MicroPython interpreter
 -------------------------------

-You can change which interpreter you are using in Thonny by selection the desired option at the bottom right of the screen.
+You can change which interpreter you are using in Thonny by selecting the desired option at the bottom right of the screen.
 Make sure that **MicroPython (Raspberry Pi Pico)** is selected.

 .. image:: images/thonny-switch-interpreter.jpg

-Install picozero from PyPi in Thonny
+Install picozero from PyPI in Thonny
 ------------------------------------

 To install picozero within Thonny, select **Tools** > **Manage packages...**

 .. image:: images/thonny-manage-packages.jpg

-Search for `picozero` on PyPi.
+Search for `picozero` on PyPI.

 .. image:: images/thonny-packages-picozero.jpg